President of Haiti: Residence

 The National Palace in the capital Port-au-Prince served as the official residence of the president of Haiti, but was severely damaged in the 2010 Haiti earthquake, and was demolished in 2012.
-In place of the National Palace, President Moise used his home at Pelerin 5 in Pétion-Ville as a temporary presidential palace before relocating to another home in the Juventas area.
+In place of the National Palace, President Jovenel Moïse used his home at Pelerin 5 in Pétion-Ville as a temporary presidential palace before relocating to another home in the Juventas area.

 Line of succession

 Under the 1987 constitution, the presidential line of succession went first to the president of the Supreme Court of Haiti, then to the vice-president of the court, and then to puisne judges in order of seniority.
 An election for president was required within three months of a vacancy occurring, and the acting president could not run for the office.
-This provision was amended in 2011–2012 to remove all judges from the presidential line of succession, instead designating the Council of Ministers, under the Presidency of the prime minister (Article 149 of the Haitian Constitution).
+This provision was amended in 2011–2012 to remove all judges from the presidential line of succession, instead designating the Council of Ministers, under the Presidency of the prime minister.